torvalds/linux/Documentation/process/cve.rst

 Invalid CVEs
 ============

-If a security issue is found in a Linux kernel that is only supported by a Linux distribution due to the changes that have been made by that distribution, or due to the distribution supporting a kernel version that is no longer one of the kernel.org supported releases, then a CVE can not be assigned by the Linux kernel CVE team, and must be asked for from that Linux distribution itself.
+If a security issue is found in a GNU/Linux kernel that is only supported by a GNU/Linux distribution due to the changes that have been made by that distribution, or due to the distribution supporting a kernel version that is no longer one of the kernel.org supported releases, then a CVE can not be assigned by the GNU/Linux kernel CVE team, and must be asked for from that GNU/Linux distribution itself.

-Any CVE that is assigned against the Linux kernel for an actively supported kernel version, by any group other than the kernel assignment CVE team should not be treated as a valid CVE.
+Any CVE that is assigned against the GNU/Linux kernel for an actively supported kernel version, by any group other than the kernel assignment CVE team should not be treated as a valid CVE.
 Please notify the kernel CVE assignment team at <cve@kernel.org> so that they can work to